The Lion King (musical): Production history

 As of March 12, 2020, the show suspended production on Broadway due to the COVID-19 pandemic.
 The Lion King resumed Broadway performances on September 14, 2021.
+When a new Covid variant caused absences in January 2022, one of the actors playing Young Simba played Young Nala during a performance.
 During the week ending January 1, 2023, The Lion King achieved the highest weekly gross in Broadway history with $4.3 million.

+The West End cast performed at a concert for the Platinum Jubilee of Elizabeth II at Buckingham Palace in June 2022.

 Synopsis

 Act I

 As the sun rises, Rafiki the mandrill calls the animals to Pride Rock.
 She greets King Mufasa and Queen Sarabi before presenting their cub to the gathered animals ("Circle of Life").
 Elsewhere, Mufasa's brother, Scar, laments his lost chance at becoming King.
 Back at her baobab tree, Rafiki paints an image of the cub and asks the spirits to conjure the new prince's name: Simba.

 Time passes and Simba grows into a lively young cub ("Grasslands Chant").
 Mufasa shows Simba the Pride Lands from the top of Pride Rock and explains that everything exists in a delicate balance known as the Circle of Life.
 Mufasa warns Simba not to stray beyond the boundaries of the Pride Lands, pointing out a shadowy area in the distance.
 Zazu, a hornbill who acts as Mufasa's advisor, arrives and delivers his daily report on the state of affairs in the King's domain ("The Morning Report", now cut from the Broadway production).

 Simba goes to see his Uncle Scar.
 The scheming lion piques the cub's curiosity by mentioning the elephant graveyard, where Simba is forbidden to go.
 Meanwhile, the lionesses go hunting ("The Lioness Hunt").
 Simba arrives and asks his best friend, a female cub named Nala, to come with him to the elephant graveyard.
 He lies to the lionesses about where they are going, and Sarafina (Nala's mother) and Sarabi allow the cubs to go, escorted by Zazu.
 Simba and Nala formulate a plan and manage to lose Zazu, while Simba brags about his future position ("I Just Can't Wait to Be King").

 The cubs go to the graveyard and begin to explore.
 Zazu catches up, but they are confronted by three hyenas: Shenzi, Banzai and Ed.
 The hyenas intend to eat the trespassers and they gloat about their find ("Chow Down").
 Mufasa rescues the cubs and frightens off the hyenas.